shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 New keys in a `options` map or a new expected data attribute may be added in a `MINOR` or `PATCH` release only if it has a default value.
 Adding a new optional argument to a method is considered a BC break (as it the method might be overridden by the user with the new argument already in use) and is not allowed in a `MINOR` or `PATCH` release.

-Behavior of elements with classes prefixed with `.js-` should change only in a `MAJOR` release.
+The behavior of elements with classes prefixed with `.js-` should change only in a `MAJOR` release.

 ## Summary